The Emily Catherine Fedorko Foundation

-The pledge and restoration work on the Chimes Tower is dedicated to the life and memory of Emily.
-Following the restoration of the historic Chimes Tower, the musical mechanism and bells system in the Tower will be known as “Emily’s Chimes”.
+The pledge and restoration work on the historic Chimes are dedicated to the life and memory of Emily.
+Following the restoration the historic musical chimes instrument and bells system will be known as “Emily’s Chimes”.
 Further, the creation of a water safety center at the base of the Chimes Tower will further the Foundation’s mission to spread education, advocacy, and awareness of boating and water sports safety regulations and practices for adults and children.

 Joe and Pam Fedorko, Emily’s parents and the founders of the Emily Catherine Fedorko Foundation, stated, “We are forever grateful to have our daughter Emily honored in this way.
 Emily loved music, and it is wonderful that ‘Emily’s Chimes’ will ring out over the waters surrounding Greenwich Point.
 We can’t help but feel that her spirit will be watching over the waters of the Sound, and we are committed to making it safer for children and adults to enjoy water sports activities and boating.”